FedeBaldi-28/Sem_Seg_25/README.md

 **GTA5**: https://drive.google.com/file/d/1xYxlcMR2WFCpayNrW2-Rb7N-950vvl23/view?usp=sharing

 ## utils

-utils.py: Contains helper functions to compute: learning rate scheduler, pixel frequency calculator, mIoU computation.
+utils.py contains helper functions to compute: learning rate with polynomial decay, calculation of IoU by class, conversion of the dataset masks from GTA5 from RGB to numeric IDs, calculation of balancing weights using the Median Frequency Balancing technique.

 ## Step 2 – Supervised Training on Cityscapes

 **Train DeepLabV2:**

 - Without class weights: train_2a_no_weight.py